Museum, Zoo, and Other Chicagoland Memberships for Kids that Unlock Unlimited Fun

 (312) 922-9410

-Family membership starts at $140 (when purchased online) and covers two adults and two children, among other perks.
+Family membership starts at $155 and covers admission for two adults and two children, among other perks.
 See all membership options and our tips for visiting the Field Museum

 5700 S Lake Shore Drive